Multirate partially explicit scheme for multiscale flow problems: Construction of multiscale spaces

 The domain $\Omega$ for the media with fracture networks can be represented as follows

 where the subscripts $m$ and $f$ denote the matrix and fractures correspondingly.
 In the fracture regions $\Omega_{f,l}$, the scalar $d_l$ denotes the aperture, and $s$ is the number of discrete fracture networks.
-The permeabilities of matrix and fractures usually have high contrast.

-In this setting, some simplified auxiliary basis can be adopted, the constraint energy minimizing basis can be constructed via NLMC \cite{NLMC} and the resulting basis functions which can separate the continua such as matrix and fracture automatically.
-To be specific, for a given coarse block, we use constants for each separate fracture network, and then a constant for the matrix for the simplified auxiliary space.
+The permeabilities of matrix and fractures usually differ in magnitudes.
+In this setting, the constraint energy minimizing basis can be constructed via NLMC \cite{NLMC, zhao2020analysis} and the resulting basis functions can separate the continua such as matrix and fracture automatically.
+To be specific, for a given coarse block, we use constants for each separate fracture network, and then a constant for the matrix to form the simplified auxiliary space.
+Specifically, for any coarse block $K_i$, we write $K_i =K_{i,f} \cup K_{i,m}$ where $K_{i,f}$ is the high-contrast channelized region, and $K_{i,m}$ is its complement in $K_i$.
+Denote by $K_{i,f} = \{ \Omega_{f,j} \cap K_i \neq \varnothing, \forall l =1, \cdots, s\}$ the set of discrete fractures/channels, we write $K_{i,f} := \{f_j^{(i)}, \; j = 1, \cdots, m_i\}$, and $m_i$ is the number of non-connected fractures in $K_i$.
+We then define two auxiliary spaces